cokeSchlumpf/alpakkeer/README.md

 * Prometheus Client to record application and stream metrics.
 Alpakkeer also provides custom FlowStages to argument your stream with Akka Streams specific metrics.
 [More Details ...](#)

-All components are made simply composable and accessible via an easy to use DSL.
+All components are made simply composable and accessible via an easy to use Java* DSL.

+<sup>\* Alpakkeer is intended to be used with Java, although not intended the DSL can be used with Scala 2.13 as well, Scala 2.12 is not supported.
+An adapted Scala DSL is not planned yet.</sup>